dcf1007/433Dimmer_hacking/01-Reading_the_signal/README.md

 That reminded me of CMI (Coded Mark Inversion).
 In CMI the 0 is always 0:1 while the 1 alternates between 0:0 and 1:1 each time it is coded.
 The signal of the remote would break the alternating rule.

 There seems to be a pattern in the remote signal though, after each 1:1 or 0:0 comes a 0:1 inconditionally.
-So it would seem that after every pulse containing data there is a clock pulse before the next data pulse.
+So it would seem that after every pulse containing data there is a clock pulse before the next data pulse (every second pulse is a clock pulse).